cert-manager/cert-manager/docs/getting-started/install/openshift.rst

 .. code-block:: shell

-    # Login to the OpenShift cluster
+    # Login to the OpenShift cluster as the system:admin user
-    oc login
+    oc login -u system:admin

 Installing with regular manifests
 =================================